PerformLine/DevOpsEval/README.md

 ## Write some automation to do the following:

 1. Create a new `t2.micro` Amazon EC2 instance in `us-east-1` using the provided credentials and keypair (named `DevOpsEval`).
-2. Upload the tarball found at: $URL
+2. Upload the binary found at: $URL
-3. Extract the tarball's contents somewhere onto the system (use your best judgment as to where this should live).
+3. Place the binary somewhere on the system (use your best judgment as to where this should live).
-4. Configure the service to run on system startup.
+4. Configure the binary to run on system startup.
 5. Reboot the instance.

 ## Constraints